 Bay Area Rapid Transit, known as BART, is the major commuter rail line in the greater Bay Area.
 It serves both San Francisco Airport (SFO) directly as well as Oakland Airport (OAK) via a recent AirBART extension.

 BART is fast and efficient most of the time, but its geographical reach, especially within San Francisco proper, is limited.
-Use it for longer distance or airport travel and consider other methods of transport while within the neighborhoods of San Francisco.
+Use it for longer distances, airport travel, or travel to the East Bay while avoiding bridge traffic.
+But visitors usually should consider other methods of transport in most neighborhoods within San Francisco proper.

 How to Purchase BART Tickets

-BART also accepts payment via the Clipper Card, which is a card that holds value that can be used for a wide variety of Bay Area transit services.
-You can purchase a Clipper Card for $3 at most Walgreens in the city, some ticket machines, and also at ticket offices in the San Francisco Ferry Building or Embarcadero BART station.
+BART has now moved entirely to payment via the Clipper Card, which is a card that holds value that can be used for a wide variety of Bay Area transit services.
+You can purchase a physical Clipper Card for $3 at most Walgreens in the city, some ticket machines, and also at ticket offices like Bay Crossings in the San Francisco Ferry Building or within the Embarcadero BART station.
+You can even request one by mail for free if you are planning in advance of a visit to the city.
 Each person in your traveling party needs his or her own card.
-(For a complete list of locations where you can purchase a card, click here.)

 SFMTA/Muni